kjell/mcn-2020-git-haiku/index.md

-The first day of the year:
+Black cloudbank broken
-in dusky night
+soup, the salad, fish and all
-A butterfly floats and balances
+A water-jewel